-The Art Gallery.
-The Art Gallery is located opposite the ASU Bookstore in ECA 100.
+Gallery 100.
+The art gallery is located opposite the Tempe campus Bookstore in ECA 100.
 The exhibition space features art work in a variety of media created by graduating seniors in the School of Art.

 COMPUTING FACILITIES AND SERVICES

 Computers are fundamental tools for learning, instruction, and research in every college and department at ASU.
 The Information Technology (IT) department provides a variety of computing equipment and services available for use by students, faculty, and staff.
 IT also provides a wide variety of applications, including those required for development, research, and other learning needs.
 University-wide productivity software and knowledge-sharing resources are accessible through a high-speed campus network and from off campus via the Internet.